 Dress-up Sets: Costumes aren't just for Halloween, and a dress-up box provides hours of entertainment and endless possibilities.
 Choose sets that come with lots of pieces that can be mixed and matched; be careful of tiny accessories if you have smaller children in the house.
 Many costume sets come with a trunk in which to store the clothes once playtime is over, but you can also use a duffel bag or plastic storage box.

 Building sets: Building sets help develop math skills, science skills, and spatial awareness.
 A building set can be as simple as a collection of large blocks or as elaborate as a metal construction set that comes with working motors and gears.
 Sets with large pieces can help toddlers improve their gross motor skills, while more intricate sets encourage fine motor and problem-solving skills in older children.

-Imaginative play sets: Kitchen play sets, dollhouses, castles, train tables, race tracks, and animal habitats all allow children to act out the things they see in the world around them, and experiment with roles they are not old enough to handle in real life.
+Imaginative play sets: Pretend play sets, like toy kitchens, toy workbenches, play doctor kits, and spy gear, allow children to act out the things they see in the world around them, and experiment with roles they are not old enough to handle in real life.
 As children grow, the type of play evolves, and children can use imaginative play sets to practice conflict resolution, dealing with bullies, and other challenges they face in everyday life.

 Dolls and dollhouses: Dollhouses give young children the perfect setting to act out grown-up life in a safe way.
 Giving a child a baby doll lets him or her practice being the person in charge, and it helps children learn to take care of the needs of others.